codepoetpbowden/ConnectedLivingSpace/README.txt

 changelog:
 ----------
+release v1.0.10.0
+* Add CLS support to stock transfers
+* Fixed a problem of unconfigured parts with crewspace not being considered passable
+* Removed Near Future config which is now shipped with Near Future

 release v1.0.9.0
 * built against KSP 0.25
 * Added config for the new Mk spaceplane parts added to stock by porkjet.